 EAGLE drafts from target-model internals instead of using a separate full assistant.
 Earlier EAGLE variants predict feature states, which can raise acceptance because those states carry more information than a plain token-only head.[5]
 EAGLE-3 moves further in that direction: the paper switches to direct token prediction, fuses low, middle, and high target-model layers, and trains the drafter with a training-time-test loop on its own outputs.
 The paper reports up to 6.5x speedup in its evaluation setup, but exact gains still depend on engine support, batch shape, and prompt mix.[6]
 Current serving docs such as vLLM expose EAGLE-family speculation, but the exact options and caveats change quickly.[7]

 Prompt Lookup Decoding (PLD) takes a completely different approach.
 Instead of using any neural model for drafting, it searches the current context window for matching n-grams and reuses them as draft tokens.
-This non-neural method works surprisingly well for tasks with significant repetition or pattern matching.
+This non-neural method works surprisingly well for tasks with repeated text or pattern matching.

 | Aspect | How it works |